daniel-chuang/old-daniel-chuang.github.io/tetris-ai.md

 ---
 # Tetris A.I Process Journal
 Tetris AI Template
+#### April 9 - April 16
+##### Part I: What did you plan to do this week?
+###### To-do List:
+- [x] Get the machine learning test to work
+- [x] Start working on the final product

+##### Part II: What did you actually do?
+This week, I got the machine learning test to finally work.
+I still had to deal with many installation problems from last week.
+There was something weird where if I used pip install tensorflow, it wouldn't work, but then if I used conda install tensorflow, it did.
+It took me a LONG time to figure this out.
+After that, there was some error about one of the Neural network layers (Conv2D, about dimensionality), so I decided to abandon this idea and stick to solving the final product with a traditional tree traversal solution.
+##### Part III: Was what you actually did different than what you planned?
+If so, describe how and why?
+How will you adjust your goals going forward so that they fit more closely with what you actually do?
+There wasn't too much that was different than I originally planned, I just had to deal with the fact that sometimes programming has faults and things that are beyond the scope of my current understanding (such as assembly language and installations).
+I've learned that there is so much for me to learn, and moving forward from this project, I hope that I can become less and less "clueless" and closer to the goal of being an advanced programmer.
+##### Part IV: What did you learn or discover that you didn't know before this week?
+What, if anything, surprised you?
+I talked about this in the previous paragraph.
+I was just particularly suprised this week and last week by how many layers of abstraction that a computer truly has.
+I look forward to learning more about that potentially next year or in college.

 #### May 3 - May 9
 ##### Part I: What did you plan to do this week?